x74353/KeyJerk-Reactions/README.md

 set reaction to 1
 set reactionGroup to 1

+set foundAudioVideoControlMenuBarItem to false

 tell application "System Events"

 	tell its application process "ControlCenter"

 		tell its menu bar 1

-			repeat with menuBarItem in every menu bar item
+			-- FIND THE AUDIO AND VIDEO CONTROLS MENU BAR ITEM repeat with menuBarItem in every menu bar item

 				if description of menuBarItem is "Audio and Video Controls" then

-					click menuBarItem
+					set foundAudioVideoControlMenuBarItem to true

+					-- CLICK THE AUDIO AND VIDEO CONTROLS MENU BAR ITEM click menuBarItem

+					-- SET INITIAL VALUE FOR UI ELEMENT GROUP
+					-- DEPENDING ON WHAT KIND OF MAC/CAMERA IS CONNECTED, THERE MAY BE A DIFFERENT -- NUMBER OF UI ELEMENTS IN THE THE AUDIO AND VIDEO CONTROLS MENU BAR ITEM -- FOR EXAMPLE SOME CAMERAS SUPPORT CENTER STAGE AND PORTRAIT MODE WHILE OTHERS DON'T -- CURRENTLY, REACTIONS IS THE LAST UI ELEMENT, AND THE ONLY ONE WITH A DISCLOSURE TRIANGLE -- BASICALLY, WE TRY CLICK THE DISCLOSURE TRIANGLE ELEMENT AND IF IT'S NOT THERE -- THEN WE KNOW IT'S NOT THE REACTIONS UI ELEMENTS -- WHEN THE CLICK FAILS, THE UIELEMENTGROUP VARIABLE IS INCREASED UNTIL SUCCESS -- THEN THE UILEMENT GROUP VARIABLE IS USED FOR ADDITIONAL CLICKS

 					set uiElementGroup to 1

-					try
+					-- TRY CLICKING THE DISCLOSURE TRIAGE ON UI ELEMENT GROUP 1 try
 						tell application "System Events"
 							click UI element 2 of group 1 of group 1 of window "Control Center" of application process "Control Center" end tell
 					end try

-					try
+					-- TRY CLICKING THE DISCLOSURE TRIAGE ON UI ELEMENT GROUP 2 try
 						tell application "System Events"
 							click UI element 2 of group 2 of group 1 of window "Control Center" of application process "Control Center"